19hours/sg-statutes/Acts/Casino Control Act.md

 (a) kept at a location and in a manner approved by the Authority;

-(b) retained for not less than 5 years after the completion of the transactions to which they relate; and
+(b) retained for not less than 5 years after the completion of the transactions to which they relate, or such shorter period as the Authority may, on the application of the casino operator in any particular case, allow; and

+[Act 36 of 2012 wef 31/01/2013]

-(c) available for inspection by an authorised person at any time during that period.
+(c) available for inspection by an inspector at any time during that period.

+[Act 36 of 2012 wef 31/01/2013]

 (2) The Authority may, by instrument in writing, grant an exemption to a casino operator from all or specified requirements of this section in respect of all or specified, or specified classes of documents and may grant such an exemption subject to conditions.